I Get Paid For This…

 Tell us about your job…

-I’m the head of T2 at 2Excel, which is based in Doncaster, South Yorkshire, and provides oil spill services for Oil Spill Response Services Limited (OSRL), a cooperative of all the world’s major oil companies.
-I fly both the Boeing 727 and the Piper PA-31, and it’s my job to ensure our aircraft and crew are ready for oil spill response 24 hours a day, 365 days a year.
+I’m the Director of Special Missions at 2Excel, which is based at Doncaster-Sheffield Airport, South Yorkshire, and provides aviation services for Oil Spill Response Limited (OSRL), a cooperative of all the world’s major oil companies.
+I fly both the Boeing 727 and the Piper PA-31, and it’s my job to oversee our aircraft and crew, ensuring both are ready-to-respond 24 hours a day, 365 days a year.

-However, if it’s a large spill or one that’s located close to marine life, coral reefs or the coastline, we get into action.
-We work with a TERSUS Dispersant Delivery System, the only aerial dispersant system approved for operation from a large jet.
+However, if it’s a large spill or one that’s located close to sensitive marine life, coral reefs or the coastline, we get into action.
+The B727s are fitted with a TERSUS Dispersant Delivery System, designed, built and certified in-house by our Capability Development team.
 This sprays out the 15,000 litres of dispersant fluid in very small droplets while we fly a pattern across the spill.
 From a pilot’s point of view, this type of flying, operating an airliner at 150ft above the sea, makes my job so unique and enjoyable – it’s really challenging.

-The PA-31 is for surveillance.
+The PA-31 Navajo ‘UKCS’ is for surveillance.
 We use it to monitor how fast the oil is breaking down, in case of a smaller incident, and also as a spotter; flying high above the area and directing the 727 to where it’s most needed.
 Safety is of utmost importance in my work.
 As part of the emergency services, we’re responding to an accident, we don’t want to become a part of it.
-Luckily, large oil spills are really rare – the most recent one was in 2010, in the Gulf of Mexico.
-However, we’re prepared in case it happens again.
-With the 727, we have to be airborne in four hours, whereas the PA-31 has a one-hour response time.
-Every week, we train low-level flying above the water around the UK and, at least once a month, we fly overseas.
-We have to always be ready, so we practise every single day.
+Luckily, large oil spills are really rare – the last time large dispersant aircraft were used was in 2010, in the Gulf of Mexico.
+However, we’re always prepared in case it happens again, and we are normally put on a heightened state of readiness several times a year when incidents happen around the world.
+With the 727, we have to be airborne in four hours from the first call from OSRL, whereas the PA-31 has a one-hour response time.
+We train low-level flying above the water around the UK regularly and, at least once a month, we fly overseas.

 What training did you have?

-With the RAF, which provides the world’s highest standard of training.
+With the RAF, which provides the world’s highest standard of training in my view.
 Although the job I do now is very different to the role I was originally trained for, military training prepares you to adapt to different situations.
-The majority of the people at 2Excel are ex-military or have other similar experience – they’re all very adaptable, enjoy working as a team and love new challenges.
-Also, in the RAF I did a lot of low-level flying in the Harrier, which comes in handy with my current job.
+Well over 30 per cent of the people at 2Excel are ex-military or have other similar experience – they’re all very adaptable, enjoy working as a team and love new challenges.
+Also, in the RAF I did a lot of low-level flying in the Tornado and Harrier, which comes in handy with my current job.